CONDENSED REVISION CLASSES

 *Interested students who are unable to make it for the above dates can contact Mr Koh directly to make arrangements.
 A separate class can be arranged if the numbers are available.

 Rates indicated are on a per session basis

-Sign up with a friend NOW to enjoy promotional rates of $100 each! (payment for both students has to be made together)
+$90 per session or sign up with a friend to enjoy promotional rates of $80 each (payment for both students has to be made together)

 *All new students signing up for the crash courses will be given complimentary copies of Mr Koh’s guidebooks (worth $26).